 Fanatec ClubSport Handbrake?

-Yes, compatible.
+Yes, the handbrake is compatible.

 Which games are fully compatible?